-Browning Hut from Hacket car park (8.1 km, 2-3 hrs)
+Hacket car park to Browning Hut (8.1 km, 2-3 hr)

-Beginning at the car park, the track bridges Roding River and heads east up Hacket Valley, following the true right of Hacket Creek through plantation forest.
+Beginning at Hacket car park, the track bridges Roding River and heads east up Hacket Valley, following the true right of Hacket Creek through plantation forest.
 A suspension bridge crosses the creek and the road becomes a walking track as it continues on the true left.
 The track enters the Dun Mountain ophiolite (mineral) belt (the boundary of Mt Richmond Forest Park) where the surrounding vegetation becomes stunted scrub dominated by manuka, with celery pine and lancewood and outcrops of ultramafic rock rich in chromite, olivine and serpentine.
 Soon the scrub of the mineral belt is replaced by douglas fir plantation, which continues for the rest of the distance to the fork with Browning Track.

-Browning Hut via Rocks Hut (Te Araroa Trail, 10.7 km, 3-4 hrs)
+Rocks Hut to Browning Hut (Te Araroa Trail, 10.7 km, 3-4 hr)

 From Rocks Hut Te Araroa Trail descends gently through beech forest along a broad ridge on the fringe of the Dun Mountain mineral belt, and rounds a series of small knobs on the ridge.
 After some travel to open scrub (with good views over the Richmond Ranges), the track descends steeply to Totara Saddle, where Pelorus Track and Browning Track meet.
-From here Browning track descends to Browning Hut.
+From here Browning Track descends to Browning Hut.

-Browning Hut via Roebuck Hut (Pelorus Track, 8.7 km, 3-4 hrs)
+Roebuck Hut to Browning Hut (Pelorus Track, 8.7 km, 3-4 hr)